 Hungry Ghost Festival

-Hong Kong's version of Halloween happens in August.
+Hong Kong's version of Halloween, the Hungry Ghost Festival, happens in August.
 Tradition has it that during the seventh moon of the year, restless spirits and ghosts return to Earth, and some of them are not happy.
 Family members burn fake money and other paper offerings in order to appease the spirits and make the afterlife more comfortable for them.